Type: High-frequency ERW pipe & API 5L ERW pipe

 Water and Gas Distribution

 Used in municipal water and gas networks, building service pipelines, and fire protection systems such as sprinkler lines, typically supplied to ASTM A53 or ASTM A135 standards.
-In these systems, A53 ERW pipe is often ordered by NPS/Schedule with black or galvanized finish, and acceptance is typically closed by MTC plus any specified hydrotest/NDT scope.
+In these systems, A53 ERW steel pipe is often ordered by NPS/Schedule with black or galvanized finish, and acceptance is typically closed by MTC plus any specified hydrotest/NDT scope.

 Low Pressure Fluid Service

 Applied in industrial facilities for cooling water, compressed air, low-pressure oil, and other non-hazardous fluids where consistent pipe geometry and good weld-ability are important.
-For non-hazardous services, ERW welded pipe procurement commonly focuses on dimensional consistency (OD/WT/ovality), end preparation, and traceable documentation rather than over-specifying seamless form when the code permits welded construction.
+For non-hazardous services, ERW steel pipe procurement commonly focuses on dimensional consistency (OD/WT/ovality), end preparation, and traceable documentation rather than over-specifying seamless form when the code permits welded construction.

 Onshore Line Pipe Systems

 API 5L ERW line pipe is widely used in gathering lines, utility pipelines, and low to medium pressure transmission systems for oil, gas, and water onshore.
-API 5L ERW pipe purchasing typically aligns to grade and PSL requirements (when specified by the project), with weld seam NDT scope and traceability structured for inspection release.
+API 5L ERW steel pipe purchasing typically aligns to grade and PSL requirements (when specified by the project), with weld seam NDT scope and traceability structured for inspection release.

 Structural and Mechanical Applications

-EN 10219 ERW structural pipe is commonly used in building frames, supports, towers, handrails, and general mechanical structures where dimensional accuracy and repeatable strength are required.
+EN 10219 ERW structural steel pipe is commonly used in building frames, supports, towers, handrails, and general mechanical structures where dimensional accuracy and repeatable strength are required.
 For structural scopes, ordering language frequently prioritizes tolerances, straightness/ovality control, and consistent markings for batch traceability across fabrication lots.

 General Engineering and Fabrication

 Suitable for fabricated components such as frames, platforms, racks, ladders, and other assemblies where straightness, ease of welding, and consistent sizing simplify fabrication and installation.
-In fabrication lots, ERW pipe sizes are often standardized within a project to keep fittings and spools dimensionally aligned and to reduce interface mismatch at assembly.
+In fabrication lots, ERW steel pipe sizes are often standardized within a project to keep fittings and spools dimensionally aligned and to reduce interface mismatch at assembly.

 • Key quality control and testing measures include: